Bison eating grass in American Landscape. Yellowstone National Park.

 A much photographed barn in Grand Teton Mountains

-Realizing the significance of the area, John D. Rockerfeller began acquiring the parcels of land, eventually amassing thousands of acres.
+Realizing the area’s significance, John D. Rockefeller began acquiring parcels of land, eventually amassing thousands of acres.
 He donated the land to the government, urging it to establish a national park.
 It was not until 1929 that President Calvin Coolidge declared the area a national park.

 Elk Antler Archway